triasteran/RiboGalaxy_docs/docs/source/Overview of installation process.rst

 Basic packages for clean VM
 ----------------
-Once we have a clean machine where we host RiboGalaxy server, we need to add a `"sudo user"` and install some basic packages.
+Once we have a clean machine where we host RiboGalaxy server, we need to add a `"sudo user"` and install some basic packages including ansible and python.

 .. code-block:: console